n1be/digiac-3080/README.md

 # Digiac-3080

 The [Digiac-3080](https://digiac3080.wordpress.com/ "Extinct Computer Tribute Blog") was the first computer architecture I learned.
 This simple slow machine with no interrupts or stack could still educate and entertain.
-I saved one program, a Stock Market game, from those days and wrote an simmulator to be able to run the game again.
+I saved one program, a Stock Market game, from those days and wrote an simulator to be able to run the game again.

 ## Getting Started